2011 Museum Wish List

 Modern by Design

 When is a chair not a chair?
 When it’s a piece of 20th century modern art.
 Collected by The Museum of Modern Art in New York City, the world of modern design is seen through the objects we use daily (furniture, lighting, glassware) that are anything but everyday.
-June 4-Aug.
+Showing in Atlanta from June 4-Aug.
 14, 2011.
 Next available entry to the exhibition is included with CityPASS.

 de Young Museum, San Francisco